 Products & Services – Market research is essential in determining whether your intended products are desirable.

-Location – When doing your research for your new business you want to make sure you are the only business of your time in the area.
+Location – When doing your research for your new company you want to make sure you are the only business of your type in the area.
 Get advice on how to select a customer-friendly location and comply with zoning laws.

 Supplier – Do not have just one place to get supplies from, you should have several.
 By having more than one you can assure yourself that you are getting the lowest prices from them.